kmanwar89/sh_wiki/content/Explanations/_index.md.md

 Typical use cases for reverse proxies are to provide a unified frontend for multiple backends or hosts.
 Another common use is for high-availability to provide failover or distribute load between multiple backends serving the same content.

-Examples of popular software capable of performing as a reverse proxy are: Squid, HAProxy, Apache, nginx, and Caddy.
+Examples of popular software capable of performing as a reverse proxy are: Squid, HAProxy, Apache, nginx, traefik, Nginx Proxy Manager (NPM) and Caddy.

 **[Top]({{<relref "#topics">}} "To the top")**